sfluehnsdorf/Detour/README.txt

 Detour
 ======

-This is an unreleased Product for Zope to handle HTTP redirects.
+This is an unreleased Product for the Zope Web Application Server to handle HTTP redirects.
+It's behaviour can be configured, for both static and dynamic destinations, HTTP status codes, and more.

-More information will be made available here or at www.lue.org as soon as it becomes available.
-Or contact me at sfl@luehnsdorf.com

-Cheers,
-Sebastian Lühnsdorf
+Tested to work with Zope releases 6.1, 5.14.2, 4.8.11 (Python 3 and 2), and 2.13.30.